Akashic101/theGameMaster/README.md

 ## TO DO

 * Right now the link to the leaderboard is hard-coded and needs to be changed manually.
-This should be automated with `!changeTrack Link`
+This should be automated with `!changeTrack Link`.
+This feature could also include an image of the new track and/or car
+* The embedMessage does not include info about the track nor the car.
+Using a description displaying the missing info should help